MyLiberty.Life Total Capacity Rating Guide ensures protection that’s right for you

 2. LIGHT bladder leakage

-These are generally pads or guards that can be attached to the underwear that have a capacity to absorb and hold up to 16 ounces (2 cups or 474ml) of bladder or bowel leakage.
+Light protection products include more absorbent pads or liners that adhere to underwear and some disposable protective underwear.
+These products can absorb and hold up to 16 ounces (2 cups or 474ml) of bladder leakage.

 3. MODERATE bladder / bowel leakage

-These are generally pull-up underwear or full-length pads held in place by waist straps or snug underwear.
-They have a capacity to absorb and hold up to 24 ounces (3 cups or 710ml) of bladder or bowel leakage.
+Moderate protection products include full-length pads held in place by adhesive strips and/or snug underwear, disposable protective pull-up underwear and some adult diapers.
+Adult diapers open at the sides and are held in place with tape or 'tabs'.
+These products have the capacity to absorb and hold up to 24 ounces (3 cups or 710ml) of bladder or bowel leakage.

 4. HEAVY bladder / bowel leakage